xmtp/libxmtp/README.md

 - Run `npm install`
 - Run `npm run build` to build the rust crate and Node.js bindings.
 - Run `npm run test` to build the xmtpv3 crate, the wasm bindings crate and run against Node.js tests

+NOTE: currently broken due to thread-rng dependency in Rust.
+You should see a "panic unreachable" message.

 ## Running in browser